redhousestudio/redhousestudio.github.io/_projects/project1503-Solipsism.md

 Joep about working together:
 <blockquote>
-<p>Gijs King!
-Really feel we did this one together.<br />Thank you for your fantastic spirit and for all the help and skills you have provided me with.
+<p>Gijs, I really feel we did this one together.<br />Thank you for your fantastic spirit and for all the help and skills you have provided me with.
 The master sounds fantastic.
 Get ready for the next!</p>
 </blockquote>

 We have been closely working together ever since.
 I work with Joep on all music and sound related matters; produce, mix, coach, sound-design, studio/tape engineering, ... whatever.